-- Assess whether there is an urgent need for a search - Assess whether not doing the search would put other students or staff at risk - Consider whether the search would pose a safeguarding risk to the student - Explain to the student why they are being searched - Explain to the student what a search entails e.g. I will ask you to turn out your pockets and remove your scarf - Explain how and where the search will be carried out - Give the student the opportunity to ask questions - Seek the student's co-operation
+- > Assess whether there is an urgent need for a search - > Assess whether not doing the search would put other pupils or staff at risk - > Consider whether the search would pose a safeguarding risk to the pupil - > Explain to the pupil why they are being searched - Explain to the pupil what a search entails e.g. I will ask you to turn out your pockets and remove your scarf - > Explain how and where the search will be carried out - > Give the pupil the opportunity to ask questions - > Seek the pupil's co-operation

-If the student refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.
+If the pupil refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.

-If they still refuse to co-operate, the member of staff will contact the headteacher (or deputy in their absence) to try and determine why the student is refusing to comply.
+If they still refuse to co-operate, the member of staff will contact the headteacher (or deputy in their absence) to try and determine why the pupil is refusing to comply.

-The authorised member of staff will then decide whether to use reasonable force to search the student.
-This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the student harming themselves or others, damaging property or from causing disorder.
+The authorised member of staff will then decide whether to use reasonable force to search the pupil.
+This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder.